inehalsharma/Happy-Heart-Appointment-Scheduler-Bot/README.md

-# Happy Heart Appointment Scheduler Bot
+# Appointment Scheduler Bot for Happy Hearts Cardiovascular Clinic

 ![Test Image 1](logo.png)

 ## Introduction
+For human beings, conversation is natural since it is a part of our everyday lives.
+We fundamentally understand it and all the nuances around it.
+This is why trying to teach a machine to have a conversation is very difficult.
+People tend to ask for information in various different ways, which makes the entire process even more complicated.
+For example, to ask Google Assistant or Alexa about the weather outside, I could use the following phrases:
+What is the temperature now?
+What is the weather like outside?
+Is is going to rain tomorrow?
+and this list goes on and on.
+To teach a machine to respond to all these questions, we would need a matrix of conditions to figure out all the edge cases for all the ways that the user could ask for a single information.
+This process is tedious and not practically maintainable.
+To overcome this issue, we use Natural Language Understanding(NLU).
+NLU is a technology that helps translate human language into computer language and vice versa.
+It is widely used in chatbots or conversational agents to redefine customer expectations in a personalized manner.
+I undertook this project to understand how NLU drives better conversations with users.
+I used Google Dialogflow to get a hands-on experience with building chatbots and training them to understand and respond to users' questions.
+Dialogflow is a service that lets you build conversation agents on top of your products and services.
+It provides a powerful NLU engine to process and understand what the users are looking for.

 ## Goal
-Design a Dialogflow agent that schedules an appointment for you at the Happy Heart Cardiovascular Clinic.
+Design a Dialogflow agent that schedules an appointment for patients at the Happy Heart Cardiovascular Clinic.

 ## Tasks Accomplished and Technologies Used
-In this project, I have created a conversational agent that asks the user for his/her details and checks whether an appointment slot is available on the day and the time, the user has entered.If yes, the agent confirms the appointment, otherwise, it asks the user to input another time slot.The approved time slot is added on the [Google Calander](#integration-of-dialogflow-with-google-calendar) by the agent.
+In this project, I have created a conversational agent that asks the user for his/her details.
+The agent checks whether an appointment slot is available on the date and time that the user desires.If yes, the agent confirms the appointment.
+Otherwise, it asks the user for another time slot.
+The agent adds the scheduled appointment to the user's [Google Calander](#integration-of-dialogflow-with-google-calendar).

 To experiment with different technolgoies and to increase the reach of the chatbot, I also integrated the agent with:

 i)[Telephony Gateway](#integration-of-dialogflow-with-telephony-gateway)